Ramda tutorial

 Ramda is a practical functional library for JavaScript programmers.
 The library focuses on immutability and side-effect free functions.
 Ramda functions are also automatically curried, which allows to build up new functions from old ones simply by not supplying the final parameters.

-In this tutorial we work with Ramda in a Node application.
+In this article we work with Ramda in a Node application.

 Setting up Ramda